France says Lebanese depositors may not get all their cash, minutes show

-BEIRUT (Reuters) - A senior French official has said it might be difficult for Lebanon’s banks to stick to the principle that savers should not lose any of their deposits, according to the minutes of a meeting in which France outlined steps to help the crippled banking industry.
+BEIRUT (Reuters) - A French official has said it might be difficult for Lebanon’s banks to prevent savers losing some of their deposits, according to the minutes of a meeting in which France outlined steps to help the crippled banking industry.

 The comments were made during Sept.
 10 talks in Paris between senior French officials and a delegation from the Association of Banks in Lebanon (ABL).
 Reuters reviewed a copy of the minutes, marked confidential.